 - School reports on student progress will be issued twice a year (Semester 1 and Semester 2 reports) based on both assessment and non-assessment tasks. - ▶ Every student receives an Assessment Booklet for their Year group.
-This booklet outlines school assessment procedures, assessment weightings used for reports and a summary of assessment tasks (see School Assessment page 13). - A Parent-Teacher afternoon for each Year group is held once a year in either Term 2 or Term 3.
+This booklet outlines school assessment procedures, assessment weightings used for reports and a summary of assessment tasks (see School Assessment page 13). - ▶ A Parent-Teacher afternoon for each Year group is held once a year in Term 2.